Dandush03/capstone-build-linter/README.md

 ## How to Use

-Essay and Simple!
-Just open the folder on your terminal witch you want to check and type the following command!
+Easy and simple!
+Just open the folder you want to check on your terminal and type the following command!

 ```bash
 DRev